Color Theory Basics: The Essential Guide for Designers

 The Color Wheel: Your Visual Compass

-The color wheel is the foundational map of color relationships.
-Even in 2026, when AI tools can generate palettes instantly, designers still rely on the color wheel to evaluate, refine, and correct color decisions.
+The color wheel maps color relationships.
+Even with AI tools that can generate palettes instantly, designers still use the wheel to evaluate whether those generated palettes make sense.

 Primary Colors